jburguete/genetic/0.4.0/README.md

 utilities.
 You can follow detailed instructions in [MinGW-64-Make](https://github.com/jburguete/MinGW-64-Make)

-* Then, download this repository and on a MSYS terminal:
+* Then, download this repository and exec on a MSYS terminal:
 > $ cd PATH_TO_GENETIC_REPOSITORY/0.4.0
 >
 > $ aclocal